 The toolkit for React mobile app development varies from one project to another; it means more time is consumed if the project is to be handed over to new developers for new updates.

-Hence, Angular takes over React in development speed and productivity.
+Hence, in React vs. Angular, Angular takes over React in development speed and productivity.